 Having easy access to location reporting helps assure the charity that all staff are accounted for.
 If more specific information on a user’s whereabouts is required – for example, the exact door number if visiting flats – then voice messages can be recorded through MySOS beforehand.
-These voice memos are available to Alarm Controllers on alarm activation.
+These voice memos are available to Alarm Controllers on panic button activation.

 Having a reliable system to fall back on increases worker confidence, meaning the charity can focus on providing support to those in need, whilst knowing that Peoplesafe are on hand 24/7 to look after their own safety.

 “I’d recommend MySOS as it’s a low cost, effective solution for providing help and support to those working alone.”